 - Postgraduate Certificate in Higher Education (PCHE)

 My teaching duties relate to my specialism in British politics, particularly in relation to party politics and the politics of national identity in the UK, including Brexit.
-I am also the Director of our Politics and Parliamentary Studies programme.

 Current PhD students: